reinert/requestor/README.md

 ### Service Store

-The Service Store is a `TransientStore` derived from the Session Store.
+The Service Store is a `LeafStore` derived from the Session Store.

 Having a **Service Store** is helpful to share information among the requests that originated from that Service.